Parv-spamz/Parv-spamz/README.md

 - 📫 How to reach me-
 -                    @parv.spamz om instagram
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: endure and renounce
+- ⚡ endure and renounce

 <!---
 Parv-spamz/Parv-spamz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.